docunid/readthemanuals.md/docs/coreos/index.md

 Write an config (see [examples](https://coreos.com/os/docs/latest/clc-examples.html) for syntax and more) and run `ct -in-file example.yaml -out-file example.json`.
 Then check the output [here](https://coreos.com/validate/).
 For eximple only add ssh key to user core.

 ## Bootable Media Device
-We need the config and the install script on the Live Linux, so before we create a bootable USB drive with UNetbootin, let us partition the drive: `diskutil partitionDisk disk2 2 MBR MS-DOS DATA 3G MS-DOS COREOS R` and move coreos-intall script and example.json to DATA.
+We need the config and the install script on the Live Linux, so before we create a bootable USB drive with UNetbootin, let us partition the drive: `diskutil partitionDisk disk2 2 MBR MS-DOS DATA 3G MS-DOS COREOS R` and move the `coreos-install` script and the ignition config `example.json` to DATA.
 Then create the Bootable Media Device on COREOS by following [these steps](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos).

 Now we boot the NUC from USB.
 Once we get a prompt we mount the DATA partition (`lsblk` and `mkdir <mountpoint>` and `mount /dev/... <mountpoint>` and such).
 Then we `coreos-install -d /dev/sda -C stable -i example.json` from DATA.

 And Bob's your uncle!

-Finally you can check by running `journalctl --identifier=ignition --all` after ssh-ing in off course.
+Finally you can check by running `journalctl --identifier=ignition --all`.
+Mind you, after ssh-ing in of course because CoreOS has no password to login from the console on the Bare Metal.
+CoreOS is not meant to be "consoled".